 - Safety equipment

 - Airlines and compressor

-Accidents Involving Massive Trucks In Fayetteville, Georgia
+Accidents Involving Commercial Trucks In Fayetteville, Georgia

 Accidents involving large commercial trucks typically involve special circumstances and issues.

-Naturally with such large disparity in mass, collisions involving these motor vehicles usually end in catastrophe.
+Naturally with such a large disparity in mass, collisions involving these motor vehicles usually end in catastrophe.
 Other differences include the mechanics of operating such large vehicles meaning the acceleration, braking, visibility, and turning of big rigs are all limited.

 Large vehicles such as eighteen-wheelers are subject to "jackknifing" under certain conditions, especially during sudden braking or turning.